 When forecasting and tax planning work together, the entire dynamic shifts from reactive to proactive.

-Knowing where your revenue is headed allows you to make informed decisions about income timing and entity structure.
+Knowing where your revenue and tax projections are headed allows you to make informed decisions about income timing and entity structure so you can position proactively.
 If you project crossing into a higher tax bracket, you can accelerate deductions or defer income before it happens—not scramble to respond after the fact.

 For example, an S-corp owner who projects significantly higher income might increase their salary to maximize retirement contributions, or time a large equipment purchase to offset the additional tax liability.